 HEICO has achieved unprecedented growth over the years, with revenues jumping 12% from $1.01 billion in 2013 to peak at a record-setting $1.13 billion in 2014.
 Profits also surged 18% from $102 million in 2013 to $121 million in 2014, another company milestone.
 In 2014 cash flow from operating activities increased by 44% compared to 2013 primarily due to the surge in profits and favorable changes in accounts receivables, inventories, and accrued expenses.

 The historic growth for 2014 was fueled by increases in both of its segments.
 FSG sales soared by 15% due to organic growth as well as additional net sales of $38 million from a previous acquisition.
 The organic growth reflected new product offerings and favorable market conditions resulting in net sales increases of $59 million within the aftermarket replacement parts and repair and overhaul services product lines.

 The ETG revenue jump was fueled by additional net sales of $24 million from a previous acquisition as well as organic growth of approximately 2%.
 The organic growth reflected an increase in demand for certain space and aerospace products resulting in a net sales boost of $8 million and $2 million, respectively.

 The company uses acquisitions to build out a diverse product and service portfolio in order to reduce exposure to cyclical swings in any single market.
 Its current set of offerings have broad-range applications in aircraft, missiles, ships, surveillance systems, computer and networking devices, telecom equipment, surgical equipment, CT scanners, and X-ray systems.

-In mid-2013 HEICO announced it was acquiring Reinhold Industries, a leading producer of components in the solid rocket propulsion industry.
-Reinhold will be folded into HEICO's Flight Support Group.
+In mid-2013 HEICO acquired Reinhold Industries, a leading producer of components in the solid rocket propulsion industry.
+Reinhold was subsequently folded into HEICO's Flight Support Group.